My father was born on Feb 25, and coincidentally, Sir Donald Bradman died on Feb 25 many years later.

 But there were so many more who slept on our beds or floors, ate with us, and played cricket and dominoes with us.
-(I’m not naming names because I’ll probably miss some).
+(I’m not naming names because they were countless and I’ll probably miss some).
 The Jodahs were extraordinary in their hospitality and generosity.

-In the days before cell-phones in every hand, cousin Richie travelled miles to find, and break the news to an incredulous Chanderpaul, that he had to get to the city right away to make his Test debut !
+In the days before cell-phones in every hand, cousin Ritchie traveled miles to find, and break the news to an incredulous Chanderpaul, that he had to get to the city right away to make his Test debut !

 On Test Match days hundreds of cricket players and fans came through 126 Regent Rd, and many stayed for the “after party”.
 Demerara Rum was apparently not only world famous, but also well liked in Demerara, Guyana. ( Demerara is one of the 3 Regions of Guyana).